Shane Daly: Cork Constitution

-Daly was part of the Con team that won the All-Ireland League Division 1A, Munster Senior Cup and All-Ireland Cup during the 2016–17 season, as well as winning a second Senior Cup and All-Ireland League during the 2018–19 season.
-Con defended their Munster Senior Cup title during the 2019–20 season, defeating Young Munster 24–17 in the final, though Daly missed the match as he was with the senior Munster team for the inter-provincial clash against Connacht.
+On leaving School, Daly was encouraged to join a Division 1 side in the All-Ireland League Division.
+He joined Cork Con and won the 2016 All-Ireland U20 title.
+He was part of the Con team that won the All-Ireland League Division 1A, Munster Senior Cup and All-Ireland Cup during the 2016–17 season, as well as winning a second Senior Cup and All-Ireland League during the 2018–19 season.
+Con defended their Munster Senior Cup title during the 2019–20 season, defeating Young Munster 24–17 in the final, though Daly missed the match as he was with the senior Munster team for their inter-provincial clash against Connacht.